-We were engaged by the Public Guardian and Trustee of British Columbia (PGT) to audit and report on the 2018-2019 Performance Report (Performance Report) of the PGT for the year ended March 31, 2019 and the PGT's Accountability Statement (statement) thereon as set out on page 7, in the form of an independent reasonable assurance conclusion about whether the PGT's statement that the Performance Report is properly prepared and fairly stated, in all material respects, based on the requirements of subsections 25 (1), 25 (2), 25 (3) (c), 25 (3) (d) and 26 (1) (b) of the Public Guardian and Trustee Act (PGT Act) and on the Performance Reporting Principles For the British Columbia Public Sector (BC Performance Reporting Principles) (collectively referred to herein as the Criteria) is fairly stated.
+We were engaged by the Public Guardian and Trustee of British Columbia (PGT) to undertake a reasonable assurance engagement and report on the 2019-2020 Performance Report (Performance Report) of the PGT for the year ended March 31, 2020 and the PGT's Accountability Statement (statement) thereon as set out on page 11, in the form of an independent opinion about whether the PGT's statement that the Performance Report is properly prepared and fairly stated, in all material respects, based on the requirements of subsections 25 (1), 25 (2), 25 (3) (c), 25 (3) (d) and 26 (1) (b) of the Public Guardian and Trustee Act (PGT Act) and on the Performance Reporting Principles For the British Columbia Public Sector (BC Performance Reporting Principles) (collectively referred to herein as the Criteria) is fairly stated.

 Our conclusion excludes the following elements of the Performance Report: The Performance Report necessarily contains a number of representations by the PGT concerning the appropriateness of the PGT's goals, objectives, targets, explanations of the adequacy of planned and actual performance, and expectations for the future.
 These are provided to provide context to assist the reader in evaluating the plans and performance of the PGT.
-Such representations are the opinions of the PGT and, given their necessarily subjective nature and also the future orientation of some of the representations, such representations inherently cannot be subject to independent audit verification.
-Further, as described in the Performance Report section entitled Linking Resources to Performance, the tables and related information on pages 60 to 69 of the Performance Report are derived using an allocation model developed to reflect approximate usage of key services and other segmentation methodologies that are beyond the scope of this audit; accordingly, with respect to the tables and related information on pages 60 to 69 of the Performance Report, our audit engagement was limited to providing reasonable assurance that the historical financial information in the Performance Report is consistent with the audited financial statements contained in the PGT's 2018-2019 Annual Report.
-Accordingly, our opinion set out below excludes the effect of adjustments, if any, which we may have determined to be necessary had we been able to independently verify the representations described in this paragraph, and had we performed a more extensive examination of the tables and related information on pages 60 to 69 of the Performance Report.
+Such representations are the opinions of the PGT and, given their necessarily subjective nature and also the future orientation of some of the representations, such representations inherently cannot be subject to independent verification.
+Further, as described in the Performance Report section entitled Linking Resources to Performance, the tables and related information on pages 68 to 77 of the Performance Report are derived using an allocation model developed to reflect approximate usage of key services and other segmentation methodologies that are beyond the scope of this engagement; accordingly, with respect to the tables and related information on pages 68 to 77 of the Performance Report, our engagement was limited to providing reasonable assurance that the historical financial information in the Performance Report is consistent with the audited financial statements contained in the PGT's 2019-2020 Annual Report.
+Accordingly, our opinion set out below excludes the effect of adjustments, if any, which we may have determined to be necessary had we been able to independently verify the representations described in this paragraph, and had we performed a more extensive examination of the tables and related information on pages 68 to 77 of the Performance Report.